 Edward Doddridge, John Marshall, Hajoon Song, Maxwell Kelley & Larissa Nazarenko

-Anthropogenic influences have led to a strengthening and poleward shift of the westerly winds blowing over the Southern Ocean (SO), especially during the austral summer months.
-We use observations, an idealized high-resolution eddying-sea-ice channel model, and a global coupled climate model to explore the response of the SO to a step-change in the westerly wind.
-Previous work has hypothesized a two timescale response for sea surface temperature.
-Initially, horizontal Ekman transport away from Antarctica cools the surface before sustained upwelling of warm subsurface water leads to warming on decadal timescales.
-We find that the fast timescale response is robust across our two models and in accord with our analysis of observations: it consists of Ekman driven cooling in the mixed layer, warming at the temperature inversion due to anomalous upwelling, and warming in the seasonal thermocline due to enhanced vertical mixing.
+Anthropogenic influences have led to a strengthening and poleward shift of the westerly winds over the Southern Ocean (SO), especially during austral summer.
+We use observations, an idealized eddy-resolving ocean-ice channel model, and a global coupled climate model to explore the response of the SO to a step-change in the westerly wind.
+Previous work hypothesized a two timescale response for sea surface temperature.
+Initially, Ekman transport cools the surface before sustained upwelling causes warming on decadal timescales.
+We find that the fast response is robust across our models and the observations: we find Ekman-driven cooling in the mixed layer, mixing-driven warming below the mixed layer, and upwelling-driven warming at the temperature inversion.
 The long-term response is inaccessible from observations.
-However, neither of our models shows a long term sub-surface warming.
-In our eddying channel this is a consequence of an eddy-driven circulation opposing the wind induced upwelling.
-This “eddy compensation” is also a feature of, although less pronounced in, our coupled climate model.
-Our results highlight the importance of accurately representing the mesoscale eddy contribution to the residual overturning circulation.
-We conclude that climate models which exhibit pronounced subsurface warming due to wind-induced upwelling are inconsistent with our understanding of SO dynamics and eddy compensation, and are unlikely to be able to capture the observed multi-decadal cooling SST trend around Antarctica.
+Neither of our models shows a persistent upwelling anomaly, or long-term, upwelling-driven, sub-surface warming.
+Our results highlight the importance of accurately representing the eddy-driven contribution to the residual overturning circulation.

 The Python code used to calculate the heat budgets presented in this paper can be found here.